 Is Total Knee Replacement a Good Option for you?

 Deciding on having total knee replacement surgery should be one made between you, your orthopedic surgeon, your primary doctor and your family.
 Your doctor might refer you to an orthopedic surgeon to give you a thorough evaluation to see if you may benefit from this procedure.

 When Is Total Knee Replacement Recommended?

 You may be a candidate for total knee replacement surgery if you have:

-- Moderate or severe pain in your knee while you rest, either day or night.
+- Moderate to severe pain in your knee while you rest, either day or night.

-- Chronic knee swelling and inflammation that doesn't improve with medications or rest.
+- Chronic knee pain, swelling and inflammation that doesn't improve with medications or rest.

-- Failure to significantly improve with other treatments like cortisone injections, anti-inflammatory medicines, physical therapy, lubricating injections or other surgeries.
+- Failure to significantly improve with other treatments like weight loss, physical therapy, anti-inflammatory medicines, cortisone injections, lubricating injections, or other surgeries.

-There are no definite weight or age restrictions for this procedure.
+There are some weight and few age restrictions for this procedure.

 When Is Total Knee Replacement Indicated?

-Other health conditions that could also cause knee joint damage include:
+Other health conditions that also cause knee joint damage include:

-- Osteonecrosis: A condition caused by reduced flow of blood to the bones in the joints.
+- Osteonecrosis: A condition caused by reduced flow of blood to the bones and cartilage in the joints.

 - Rheumatoid arthritis: A common form of autoimmune arthritis caused by the immune system not properly working.